 My approach to teaching and learning is informed by instructional design, a practice I learned as a graduate student at the University of Maryland, Baltimore County.
 Since earning my MA at UMBC, I have been applying instructional design, specifically backward design, in everything I do as an educator.
 For example, I credit my success as a Senior English Language Fellow in Russia to instructional design.
 This Fellowship was the first opportunity in which I was able to design learning solutions for outreach teacher training programs in Samara and the Greater Volga Region.
 Working with my Russian counterparts, I was able to identify the needs of Russian teachers of English.
-Although most assessment was informal, I found the greatest success through an interactive workshop model than the traditional lecture presentation model, even though the latter was often requested.
-Through instructional design, I found it easy to report the strengths and needs for future outreach teacher training programs.
+Although most assessments were informal, I found the greatest success through an interactive workshop model than the traditional lecture presentation model, even though the latter was often requested.
+Through instructional design, I found it easy to report the strengths and needs of future outreach teacher training programs.

 Culturally Responsive Teaching

 Culturally responsive teaching also informs my teaching philosophy.
 Although I have been practicing various components of culturally responsive teaching since I started my career in English language education, I first became aware of this approach as a research assistant at the University of Iowa.
 Culturally responsive teaching was the main focus of my work at Kirkwood Community College, where I designed and facilitated opportunities for Kirkwood faculty to develop this teaching approach.
 My international teaching experience has helped me develop my cultural responsiveness as I quickly discovered that using the cultural knowledge and frames of reference help to make English language learning more relevant to and effective for them.
 Because I learned this early on in my career, I had assumed that this was common sense for all teachers.
 For me to be an effective teacher, I believe that I need to learn as much about my students, in terms of their background and expectations, as they need to learn from me and the course that I am teaching.